(Last updated September 2023)

 During a visit to a website, certain information about a user's traffic patterns, linked with the user's IP address, is passively and automatically collected in the normal course of establishing and maintaining a website connection.
 This information is logged by the web server of the website that is visited.

-The following information is logged by TransUnion's web servers during visits to our Website: IP addresses, type of operating system, time and duration of visit, web pages visited and browser type.
-We do not link server log information to any other information in a way that would enable the identification of visitors to our Website.
+The following information is logged by TransUnion's web servers during visits to our Website, including but not limited to accessing a chatbot or a live chat agent via our Website: IP address, device type, location, type of operating system, time and duration of visit, web pages visited and browser type.
+We do not link server log information to any other information in a way that would enable the direct identification of visitors to our Website.
 Server log information is analyzed by us in order to improve our Website and to customize the Website for users.
-In addition, from time to time, server logs may be reviewed for security purposes; for example, to detect unauthorized activity on our Website.
-In such cases, server log data, containing IP addresses, would be shared with law enforcement bodies in order that they may identify users in connection with their investigation of the unauthorized activities.
+In addition, server logs may be used for security purposes; for example, to detect unauthorized activity on our Website.
+In such cases, server log data, containing IP addresses, may be shared with law enforcement bodies in order that they may identify users in connection with their investigation of the unauthorized activities.